zclzz/ALFRED-challenge/README.md

 ## Setting up the environment

 Please follow [Prompter](https://github.com/hitachi-rd-cv/prompter-alfred) repository and directions for setting up the environment which my system is based on.
-My code is a fork of Prompter
+You should ensure that your environment has the packages sepcified by requirements.txt

-PLease make sure that you are using **Python 3.6** and **AI2THOR ver.
-2.1.0**.
+Make sure that you are using **Python 3.6** and **AI2THOR version 2.1.0**.
+In my experience, using other versions were not compatible.

 ### Dataset

 Please download the [dataset](https://github.com/askforalfred/alfred/tree/master/data) from here.

-   - Follow the instructions in the [FILM](https://github.com/soyeonm/FILM) repo to get started ensuring that your files are structured in a similar manner
+   - Follow the instructions in the [FILM](https://github.com/soyeonm/FILM) repo to get started, ensure that your files are structured in a similar manner

    - The last step asks to create a soft link from `json_2.1.0` to `alfred_data_all`.
-However, in my experience I had to link from `alfred_feat_2.1.0`.
+However, in my experience, I had to link from `alfred_feat_2.1.0`.
+This step is important as it pulls the images and features using the soft link for the simulation runs, ensure that you set it up properly.
+Amend the following line:
      ```bash
      # before
      ln -s $ALFRED_ROOT/data/json_2.1.0 $FILM/alfred_data_all